-NSW Department of Planning and Environment.
+NSW Department of Climate Change, Energy, the Environment and Water.

 The AWD procedure itself is generally divided into two sections: the available water asset, and system commitments.
 Once the required system commitments have been allowed for, the remaining water asset is then available for distribution to the access licence categories in order of priority (see following table).
 Announcements are expressed as either a percentage of the share component for all access licences where share components are specified as megalitres per year, or megalitres per unit share for all regulated river (high security) access licences, regulated river (general security) access licences and supplementary water access licences.